-In 2019, Tommy Montoya and Ryan Ashley Malarkey headlined the “Feather Falls Tattoo Expo” in Oroville, California — both of them interviewed by Scene360, and both completely loved by fans at the event.
-We sat down with Montoya in the only quiet space around — a bodybuilding gym next to the convention space.
-We all laughed about the muscle equipment that surrounded us, but neither me, my colleague, nor Montoya would ever forget that day.
-Those 35 minutes of interview were quite special.
+Tommy Montoya and Ryan Ashley Malarkey headlined the 2019 “Feather Falls Tattoo Expo” in Oroville, California — both were interviewed by Scene360 and were adored by attendees.
+We met with Montoya in the convention center’s only quiet space — a bodybuilding gym adjacent to the convention center.
+We all laughed at the muscle equipment that surrounded us, but I, my colleague, and Montoya will never forget that day.
+That 35-minute interview was quite remarkable.

 Above: Tattooist Montoya in action at the Feather Falls Tattoo Expo in north California.